Bacopa: Uses

 Bacopa monnieri is used in Ayurvedic medicine.
 Preliminary clinical research found that the herb may improve cognition.

 Cultivation

 Some of these species are commonly used in freshwater aquariums and ponds in warmer climates.
 Most are easy to grow and will tolerate a wide range of conditions.
 B. monnieri will tolerate brackish water up to 15 ppt, due to specialized adaptations that enable it to survive in saline environments.
 Algal infestation can be a problem in brighter lighting conditions.

-Selected species

-Formerly placed here

-Mecardonia procumbens (Mill.)
-Small (as B. procumbens (Mill.)
-Greenm.)